port-labs/port-docs/docs/port-overview.md

 ## Quick Start

 Port's [quick start](./build-your-software-catalog/build-your-software-catalog.md) takes around 5 minutes.
-By the end of it you will have a good basic understanding of how Port work.
+By the end of it you will have a good basic understanding of how Port works.